How it Works

 apply_filters( 'pmpro_mailchimp_listsubscribe_fields', array $merge_fields, WP_User $user, string $audience );

 Send additional merge fields to Mailchimp.
-This article demonstrates how to use this filter to include more fields.
+This article demonstrates how to use the ‘pmpro_mailchimp_listsubscribe_fields’ filter to send additional profile fields to Mailchimp.

 apply_filters( 'pmpromc_disable_automatic_additional_audiences_updates', bool $disabled );